 Year Ended December 31,

-2022 2021 2020
+2022 2022 2021 2022 2021 2020

 (Dollars in thousands)

 Index credits on index policies \$ 305,292 \$ 1,977,888 \$ 747,489

 Interest credited (including changes in minimum guaranteed interest for fixed index annuities) 249,579 253,725 198,745

 Lifetime income benefit riders 334,779 449,793 597,036

 \$ 889,650 \$ 2,681,406 \$ 1,543,270

 The changes in index credits were attributable to changes in the level of appreciation of the underlying indices (see discussion above under Change in fair value of derivatives) and the amount of funds allocated by policyholders to the respective index options.
 Total proceeds received upon expiration of the call options purchased to fund the annual index credits were \$0.3 billion, \$2.0 billion and \$0.8 billion for the years ended December 31, 2022, 2021 and 2020, respectively.
 The decrease in interest credited in 2022 was due to a reduction in interest credited to funds allocated to the fixed option strategy within our fixed index annuities due to a decrease in the average balance allocated to the fixed option strategy partially offset by an increase in deferred annuity products that receive a fixed rate of interest.
-The decrease in benefits recognized for lifetime income benefit riders for 2022 compared to 2021 was due to the impact of assumption updates made during 2022 compared to assumption updates made during 2021 partially offset by the impacts on the calculation of the lifetime income benefit rider reserve of actual results compared to expected results for items such as lifetime income benefit rider election rates and the level of index credits.
-The net impact of updating expected results with actual results led to an increase in the lifetime income benefit rider reserve for the year ended December 31, 2022.
-In addition, fund value of policies with lifetime income benefit riders decreased as a result of the North End Re reinsurance treaty executed during 2021 and the execution of the AeBe reinsurance treaty which was effective October 3, 2022.
-See Net income available to common stockholders above for discussion of the changes in the assumptions used in determining reserves for lifetime income benefit riders for the years ended December 31, 2022 and 2021.
+The decrease in benefits recognized for lifetime income benefit riders for 2022 compared to 2021 was due to the impact of assumption updates made during 2021 partially offset by the impacts on the calculation of the lifetime income benefit rider reserve of actual results compared to expected results for items such as lifetime income benefit rider searce for the year ended December 31, 2022.
+In addition, fund value of policies with lifetime income benefit riders decreased as a result of the North End Re reinsurance treaty executed during 2021 and the execution of the changes in the assumptions used in determining reserves for lifetime income benefit riders for discussion of the changes in the assumptions used in determining reserves for lifetime income benefit riders for discussion of the changes in the assumptions used in determining reserves for lifetime income benefit riders for the years ended December 31, 2022 and 2021.

 Amortization of deferred sales inducements is based on historical, current and future expected gross profits.
 The changes in amortization from period to period are the result of differences in actual gross profits compared to expected or modeled gross profits and changes to the underlying business.
-The increases in amortization before and after gross profit adjustments for 2022 compared to 2021 were due to the impact of assumption updates made during 2022 compared to the impact of assumption updates made during 2021.
-In addition, amortization of deferred sales inducements for the year ended December 31, 2022 compared to 2021.
-Amortization of deferred sales inducements for the year ended December 31, 2022 also increased as index credits on index policies for the year ended December 31, 2022 were less than index credits on index policies for 2021.
+The increases in amortization before and after gross profit adjustments for 2022 compared to 2021 were due to the impact of assumption updates made during 2022 compared to the impact of assumption updates made during 2022 compared to the impact of assumption updates made during 2021.
+In addition, amortization of deferred sales inducements for the year ended December 31, 2022 increased due to increases in actual gross profits for the year ended December 31, 2022 compared to 2021.
+Amortization of deferred sales inducements for the year ended December 31, 2022 were less than index credits on index policies for 2021.
 Bonus products represented 63%, 65% and 75% of our net annuity account values at December 31, 2022, 2021 and 2020, respectively.
 The amount of amortization is affected by amortization associated with fair value accounting for derivatives and embedded derivatives utilized in our fixed index annuity business creates differences in the recognition of revenues and expenses from derivative instruments including the embedded derivative liabilities in our fixed index annuity contracts.
-The change in fair value of the derivatives will not correspond to the change in fair value of the derivatives (purchased call options), because the purchased call options are one-year options while the options valued in the fair value of embedded derivatives cover the expected lives of the contracts which typically exceed ten years.
+The change in fair value of the embedded derivatives will not correspond to the change in fair value of embedded derivatives cover the expected lives of the contracts which typically exceed ten years.